 You don’t always get what you see.
 When shopping, even if you have sorted by monthly payment, many auto dealers are infamous for advertising the price of base models instead of the fully equipped models.
 That means you’ll see the price of the base model, but the pictures will be of the fully equipped options.
-To get what you want, you might have to pay $1,000 or more to get it.
+So to get what you want, you might have to pay $1,000 or more to get it.

 Use a car affordability calculator to determine how much of a loan you can afford.
 Once you have a ballpark number, you’ll be able to shop around knowing what cars are within reach.
-Many online auto dealers allow buyers to sort the cars by monthly payment.
+In addition, many online auto dealers allow buyers to sort the cars by monthly payment.
 Use this option to help you shop responsibly.

 One last thing to consider: If you have your heart set on a car, but it’s just out of reach, extending the loan term might help enough to make it affordable.
 Just do your research, imagine where you’ll be in life, and know that in the end, you’ll be paying a lot more than the car’s actual worth (especially when you consider depreciation).